raspdevpy/ccdoc/guide/Other/syntax.md

 ```
 [`$username`](../Member/username.md) is the only function in this code

-### But what function does?
+### But what do functions do?
 Each function in general can do one of the 3 things:
-* Replace itself by a value
+* Replace itself with a value
 * Do an action
-* Do an action and Replace itself by a value
+* Do an action and Replace itself with a value

-For Example In running this code:
+For example running this code:
 ```
-Hello $username to our server!
+Hello $username, welcome to our server!
 ```
-When this code runs you will find the bot sending:
+you will find the bot sends:
 ```
-Hello Mido to our server!
+Hello Mido, welcome to our server!
 ```

-Which clearly shows that [`$username`](../Member/username.md) function is `Replaced by value` type\
-and this value will always be the username of the author
+Which clearly shows that the [`$username`](../Member/username.md) function is `Replaced by value` type and this value will always be the username of the author

-::: tip `Replaced by value` type\ is also called `return`
+::: tip `Replaced by value` type is also called `return`\
-Read carefully function descriptions in docs.
+Read the function descriptions in docs carefully.
 If a function is replaced by value, it returns that value.
 E.g.:
 [`$username`](../Member/username.md) ***Returns*** the name of the user that executed the command